freeCodeCamp/learn-nano-by-building-a-castle/TUTORIAL.md

 ### 60.1

-The `.sh` extension on your file means it can run in the terminal as if you entered the commands.
-You can run a `.sh` file with `bash filename`.
+This will be a small bash script.
+You can run it with `bash filename`.
 Run your `castle.sh` file in the terminal.

 #### HINTS